 And, this little mistake can develop into significant damage.
 This is likely to result in your chainsaw getting stuck in the middle of a project, and potentially causing damage to the chainsaw.

 So, why take the risk?
-This article will provide you with all the relevant information on chainsaw blade direction, how to install chainsaw chain correctly, and the consequences of putting a chainsaw chain on backwards.
+Today, we’ll provide you with all the relevant information on chainsaw blade direction, how to install chainsaw chain correctly, and the consequences of putting a chainsaw chain on backwards.

 Table of Contents